Warren James: Time in Australia

 The conditions on transport ships were notoriously bad and convicts frequently died en route.
 James arrived in Tasmania on 14 February 1832, and was assigned to a working party attached to the Public Works Department in Hobart.

 It seems that he kept his head down for four years, but on 19 January 1836, he was sentenced to a week's imprisonment for 'neglect of duty and insolence to a magistrate'.
 Then on 24 February 1836, he was sentenced to thirty six lashes and sent to work in a coal mine near Port Arthur, for 'gross contempt towards the commandant when addressing the prisoners'.

 Meanwhile, back in the Forest of Dean, the foresters, supported by Machen, had been petitioning for his pardon.
 This was granted on 16 February 1836, but didn't reach (or wasn't granted to) James until 13 September, and was given without free passage home.

 James decided to stay in Van Diemen's Land, though his reasons are unknown.
-Certainly he would have been unable to pay for the passage without assistance, and by now he was also in poor health.
-It also seems that he had cut himself off from his family and friends, as he apparently had no contact with them since leaving England.
+Certainly, he would have been unable to pay for the passage without assistance, and by now he was also in poor health.
+It also seems that he had cut himself off from his family and friends, as he apparently had had no contact with them since leaving England.

 James died in rented rooms in Argyll Street, Hobart, on 26 October 1841.
 A moving account of his last few days was given by his landlord, William Overell, at the inquest.
-In it he describes James' terrible condition and how he had refused medical attention.
+In it he describes James's terrible condition and how he had refused medical attention.
 The coroner recorded the death as being due to "Atrophy of the belly" and "very acute inflammation of the liver".